cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 #### Networking Complexity

-The complexity of setting up the network access between the consuming application and the service instance.
+The complexity of setting up and maintaining the network access between the consuming application and the service instance.

 #### Security Isolation